NikLi66/simple-implementation-of-Densenet/README.md

 # A Simple Implementation of DenseNet in Pytorch

-This project is a homework of course COMP9444, UNSW.
-The main.py file and dataset are given by [Alan Blair](https://www.cse.unsw.edu.au/~blair/).
-The model I selected is DenseNet-169.

 DenseNet is one of the popular CNNs on image classification tasks.
 This project is a private practice on building a DenseNet following the paper:

 [Densely Connected Convolutional Networks](https://arxiv.org/abs/1608.06993)

-I test my model on the supplementary
+I test my model on CIFAR-10, which is one of the most famous image dataset.

 Furthermore, the following papers also help me on training model and selecting hyperparameters: